-Mission Statement: The State Plan should include a mission statement that specifies the type of services the SLAA provides, for what purposes, for whom, and how the addressed in the pertinent five-year period.
-This needs assessment should be based on the SLAA's most recent five-year evaluation. complementary data, and advisory input.
+The 2028-2032 State Plan must identify specific needs for library services to be addressed in the five-year period.
+This needs assessment should be based on:

+- The SLAA's most recent five-year evaluation (2023-2027)

+- Complementary data, as appropriate

+- Other advisory input, as appropriate

 The SLAA should describe its data sources and the processes used to document the State's needs, the audiences to whom the data sources apply, the methods used for data analysis, and the expected process for periodically updating the State's knowledge of its library services needs.